 Setting up the business

 Distilling whisky did not require full-time attention.
 It could be done at home, during the autumn month, after harvest.
-While buying a license was too expensive, it was possible to save some money by, e.g., working for a season in the industries of the large cities in the Lowlands, living there frugally, and then investing the saved shillings in the basic equipment.
+The illicit distiller-to-be would save some money by, e.g., working for a season in the industries of the large cities in the Lowlands, living there frugally, and then investing the saved shillings in the basic equipment.
+Buying a license for distilling as well was too expensive.

 The complete apparatus for pot-still distillation cost less than 4 pounds.
 If you could go with the head of a still only and your own pot or kettle, you wouldn’t have to invest more than a few shillings.
 Additionally, you needed to buy materials which would cost about 15 – 20 shillings.
 Your gain might be from 3-6 pounds, depending on the price of whisky.